pratyushiitd/COP290-Traffic-Density_Estimator/README.md

 $ make clean
 ```

-Instead project can be rerun after making changes by
+Instead project can be re-run after making changes by

 ```bash
 $ make all